kaizen-R/RLCS/demos/README.md

 ### Thanks note:

-The "simplified MNIST" data-set included with the RLCS package is a very limited subset of compressed versions of the images in the original MNIST data.
+The "simplified MNIST" data-set included with the RLCS package is a very limited subset of compressed versions of the images in the original MNIST data (which as far as I could check, is under this license: https://creativecommons.org/licenses/by-sa/3.0/deed.en).

 This simplified example data set was created by leveraging the useful {dslabs} package by Rafael A. Irizarry, Amy Gill.
 Said {dslabs} package is available on CRAN.